jakebalek25/jakebalek25.github.io/_posts/2024-05-13-Hitting-Runner-Second-No-Outs.md

   <img src="/images/Cubs-Pirates-Baseball-33-1687355326.png" alt="Illustration of Cubs vs. Pirates">
 </div>

-Using play-by-play Baseball Savant data spanning from 2020-2023, I was able to prepare some visuals to better understand how hitters have performed in this situation.
-This study only examines situations in which there is a runner solely on 2nd base with 0 outs to mimmick the start of an extra inning.
-The goal is to determine how teams and hitters decide to play the situation differently in extra innings versus a regular inning.
+Utilizing play-by-play data from Baseball Savant covering the years 2020-2023, I conducted an analysis to gain insights into hitters and teams performance/strategy in this situation.
+The study focuses specifically on situations where a runner occupies 2nd base and there are zero outs in the inning, resembling the beginning of an extra inning.
+By examining this scenario, the goal is to discern how teams and hitters adapt their strategies when faced with the unique dynamics of extra innings compared to regular gameplay.

 Regular Innings